cloudmesh-community/fa19-516-153/project/report.md

 Thus instead of calling the command in inventory cluster I called it host to simplify the merging.
 Please remember that merging is part of this review process.
 We need that functionality only once.

+:o2: the previous comment indicates to me that we discussed the use of nomad before.
+I also recal that we several times mentioned that we shoudl start vms with cloudmesh and use inventory to manage the nodes.

 The following commands will be integrated into the cloudmesh service: